-With ample upkeep, your air conditioner will deliver worry-free service for many years.
-But, just like any other thing in your house, it will at some point need to be upgraded.
-Knowing when to install a new one is key to prevent expensive repairs, expensive utility bills and interrupted comfort.
+With ample upkeep, your air conditioner will offer worry-free cooling for a long time.
+But, just like any other thing in your residence, it will eventually need to be updated.
+Knowing when to get a new one is key to prevent pricey repairs, costly utility bills and interrupted comfort.

-When it comes to being cool and your house’s energy efficiency, our Vogts Heating & Air pros have your best interests at the forefront.
+When it includes being cool and your home’s energy efficiency, our Vogts Heating & Air specialists have your best interests at heart.
 There’s a lot that goes into deciding when your air conditioner should be replaced.
-Here are a few aspects you should consider when you’re thinking about updating your 15-year-old air conditioner.
+Here are several points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.

-Most of the time, the Department of Energy says most air conditioners run for 15–20 years.
-If yours is 15 years old, it’s well past the halfway point.
-It’s recommended to get started preparing for air conditioning installation before it wears out so you aren’t sweltering while you’re waiting for a replacement.
+On average, the Department of Energy says the majority of air conditioners last for 15–20 years.
+If yours is 15 years old, it’s well past the midpoint.
+It’s recommended to start preparing for air conditioning installation before it wears out so you aren’t sweating while you’re waiting for a replacement.

-How dependable is your air conditioner?
-Does it cool dependably, even on the toastiest days?
-Or is it frequently breaking down?
-When your air conditioner starts becoming less dependable it’s time to begin preparing to get an upgraded one.
+How trustworthy is your air conditioner?
+Does it cool reliably, even on the toastiest days?
+Or is it regularly malfunctioning?
+When your air conditioner is less reliable it’s time to begin preparing to get an updated one.

-Over your air conditioner’s life cycle, it’s normal for it to need a few little repairs.
-But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s wiser to just get a new one.
+Over your air conditioner’s life span, it’s expected for it to need several minor repairs.
+But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s recommended to just replace it.

-Every air conditioner has a SEER rating, which rates how efficiently it expends electricity to produce cold air.
+Every air conditioner has a SEER rating, which measures how well it uses electricity to produce cold air.
 If your air conditioner was installed in 2006, it will be at least 13 SEER per federal guidelines.
-However, your air conditioner loses efficiency as it gets older.
+However, your air conditioner loses efficiency as it wears out.

-Today, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
-Air conditioners with bigger SEER ratings are often more expensive but could pay for themselves over their life span through increased energy savings.
-And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.
+As of now, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
+Air conditioners with higher SEER ratings are typically costlier but could pay for themselves over time through more energy savings.
+And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.

-Are you comfortable when your air conditioner is on?
-Or are you constantly turning down the temperature to keep cool?
-An aging air conditioner could have problems keeping your residence cool due to reduced efficiency.
-A new air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
-Instead of running at full blast continuously, these air conditioners run at multiple speeds to adapt your comfort.
+Are you comfy when your air conditioner is running?
+Or are you constantly dialing down the temperature to stay cool?
+An aging air conditioner might have trouble keeping your home comfy due to lower efficiency.
+An updated air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
+Instead of running at full speed all the time, these air conditioners work at multiple speeds to fine-tune your comfort.

-Your air conditioner should provide cooling you can feel, not hear.
-If noise is a concern, ask us about installing a variable-speed air conditioner.
-Many of these air conditioners run at a sound level that’s similar to a regular conversation.
+Your air conditioner should give cooling you can feel, not hear.
+If noise is bothering you, check with us about installing a variable-speed air conditioner.
+Most of these air conditioners cool at a sound level that’s similar to a regular conversation.

 Smart Thermostat Compatibility

-Getting a smart thermostat is a smart approach to stay on top of energy efficiency, with minimal effort required from you.
-And, depending on the rebates offered by your utility company, you might be able to get a free smart thermostat or get one for not much.
-The majority of these thermostats can adjust to your temperature preferences and then create an energy-efficient schedule to match.
-They also know when you’re at home or gone and adjust temperatures as necessary.
+Adding a smart thermostat is a wise way to maximize your energy efficiency, with minimal effort required from you.
+And, depending on the rebates available from your utility company, you could be able to get a free smart thermostat or get one for a greatly reduced price.
+The majority of these thermostats can learn from your temperature preferences and then make an energy-efficient schedule to match.
+They also know when you’re at home or out and about and adjust settings as necessary.

-If you rely on an older air conditioner, a smart thermostat might not work with it.
-Upgrading your air conditioner is a surefire approach to ensure smart thermostat compatibility.
+If you use an outdated air conditioner, a smart thermostat might not work with it.
+Upgrading your air conditioner is a smart method to ensure smart thermostat compatibility.

-If your air conditioner was installed before 2010, it likely uses Freon®.
-Also known as R-22 refrigerant, Freon is no longer being manufactured because of its damaging effects on the ozone layer.
-You can see if your air conditioner runs on R-22 by reviewing the sticker on the outside unit, which will include the refrigerant style.
+If your air conditioner was installed before 2010, it probably runs on Freon®.
+Also referred to as R-22 refrigerant, Freon is no longer being made because of its negative effects on the ozone layer.
+You can see if your air conditioner has R-22 by reviewing the sticker on the outside unit, which will show the refrigerant type.

-If your air conditioner is operating fine, you can keep on using it.
-However, if it ever develops a refrigerant leak, repairing the problem will be pricey.
+If your air conditioner is working fine, you can keep on using it.
+However, if it ever develops a refrigerant leak, repairing the problem will be costly.
 That’s due to the fact Freon is only available in decreased, recycled amounts.

-Newer air conditioners use Puron®, or R-410A.
-But you can’t just use Puron in a Freon air conditioner, because pressure requirements are different.
+Newer air conditioners run on Puron®, or R-410A.
+But you can’t just use Puron in a Freon air conditioner, as pressure requirements are different.

-If you’re still debating whether you should replace your 15-year-old air conditioner now, think about this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
-And those savings can really add up as time passes.
+If you’re still debating whether you should replace your 15-year-old air conditioner within the immediate future, think over this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
+And those savings can really add up over the years.

-We realize that air conditioner cost is your top question.
-That’s why working with Vogts Heating & Air for air conditioning installation in Pocatello and surrounding areas is stress-free and affordable.
-Our technicians will help you select the right model for your needs and then review all the possibilities.
+We are aware that air conditioner cost is your first question.
+That’s why collaborating with Vogts Heating & Air for air conditioning installation in Pocatello and surrounding areas is stress-free and affordable.
+Our technicians will help you find the right solution for your needs and then review all the possibilities.
 These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.